RevolutionTech/revolutiontech.ca/README.md

 ### Configuration

-Next we will need to set up some a secret key for your dev instance of revolutiontech.ca.
-This value should be kept secret.
-Add the secret key to your `~/.bashrc` file:

-    export REVOLUTIONTECH_SECRET_KEY='-3f5yh&(s5%9uigtx^yn=t_woj0@90__fr!t2b*96f5xoyzb%b'

-Of course you should [generate your own secret key](http://stackoverflow.com/a/16630719).
-Then source your `~/.bashrc` file to set this new environment variable:

-    source ~/.bashrc
+revolutiontech.ca uses [python-dotenv](https://github.com/theskumar/python-dotenv) to read environment variables in from your local `.env` file.
+See `.env-sample` for configuration options.
+Be sure to [generate your own secret key](http://stackoverflow.com/a/16630719).

 With everything installed and all files in place, you may now create the database tables.
 You can do this with: